 Can a CBD product cause a positive THC test?

-Can drug elimination be accelerated?
+Can the elimination of a drug be accelerated?

 There is no reliable method to guarantee a negative result on a specific date.
 Durations depend on many factors: substance, dose, frequency, metabolism, matrix, test threshold, and physiological state.